-Market-makers - AD Category I banks Users - Persons resident in India
+Market-makers - AD Category I banks

+Users - Persons resident in India

 - a) To hedge exchange rate risk in respect of transactions for which sale and /or purchase of foreign exchange is permitted under the FEMA 1999, or in terms of the rules/ regulations/directions/orders made or issued there under. - b) To hedge exchange rate risk in respect of the market value of overseas direct investments (in equity and loan). - i) Contracts covering overseas direct investment (ODI) can be cancelled or rolled over on due dates.
-However, AD Category I banks may permit rebooking only to the extent of 50 per cent of the cancelled contracts. - ii) If a hedge becomes naked in part or full owing to contraction (due to price movement/impairment) of the market value of the ODI, the hedge may be allowed to continue until maturity, if the customer so desires.
-Rollovers on due date shall be permitted up to the extent of the market value as on that date. - c) To hedge exchange rate risk of transactions denominated in foreign currency but settled in INR, including hedging the economic (currency indexed) exposure of importers in respect of customs duty payable on imports.
+If a hedge becomes naked in part or full owing to contraction ( due to price movement/impairment) of the market value of the ODI, the hedge may be allowed to continue until maturity, if the customer so desires.
+Rollovers on due date shall be permitted up to the extent of the market value as on that date. - c) To hedge exchange rate risk of transactions denominated in foreign currency but settled in INR, including hedging the economic (currency indexed) exposure of importers in respect of customs duty payable on imports. - Forward foreign exchange contracts covering such transactions will be settled in cash on maturity. - ii) These contracts once cancelled, are not eligible to be rebooked.